At a glance…

 The aim of the Kindergarten project in Kerala is to give young students a good start to learning the English language.
 Kindergartens are typically associated and housed within primary schools and you will be working in the junior classrooms of schools throughout Kochi.

 As a volunteer on this project, you can expect to assist local Keralan teachers with basic teaching and caring for children aged from 3 to 6 years-old.
-Classroom activities include; familiarizing children with the English alphabet, playing word and picture association games, art-based learning, leading exercises based on songs and rhymes, supporting teachers with sports and physical games, and helping at meal times.
+Classroom activities include; familiarizing children with the English alphabet, playing word and picture association games, art-based learning, leading exercises based on songs and rhymes and supporting teachers with sports and physical games.

 Previous experience or qualifications in early childhood education is advantageous but not required to join this project, as you will be working under the guidance of local teachers and project coordinator.

-Kerala is recognized for having the best public healthcare system in India and doctors in South India are well known to be among the best in the world.
-Medical and Nursing volunteers will be given a rotation in their chosen area or department and will observe all aspect of their mentor’s work, including patient consultations and surgery.
-Induction training is provided and volunteers work in groups of no more than four other volunteers under the guidance of one mentor.
+Kerala is recognized for having the best healthcare system in India and doctors in South India are well known to be among the best in the world.
+Medical and Nursing volunteers on the Medical project will shadow a medical professional, either a doctor or nurse, in their chosen department and will observe all aspects of their work, including patient consultations and surgery.

 As a volunteer on the Medical project, you have the unique opportunity to work under the supervision of practicing medical professionals within modern private hospitals.
 You can choose from a wide range of specialities and have first-hand access to the daily duties of leading doctors and nurses working in that field.
 Departments that volunteers choose from can include paediatrics and neonatal, imaging and radiology, emergency and critical care, oncology, cardiology and cardiac surgery, neurology and neurosurgery, gastroenterology, urology, gynaecology, transplant surgery and one of the country’s largest and most advanced dialysis practices.